 Production or production-like environments require an external configuration store and an external CTS token store, both of which are DS servers.
 The configuration store will act as the CTS token store until you configure an external one.

-For more information, see "Preparing External Stores".
+For more information, see Prepare external stores.